Interference aided finite resonant response in an undamped forced oscillator: Interference aided regularization

 Here, $a = \tau^{3}F^{2} < 1$ for validity.
 Thus,

 Eq. \eqref{bound} is plotted with respect to $\tau$ in Fig. \ref{figbound} - As one can see, the expression is quite small and rises slowly till the divergence point.
 The calculations above are only valid up to the point of divergence - however, from Eq. \eqref{bound} it is clear that $F$ determines the divergence point and the smaller the driving force, the later is the divergence.
 This means that the validity of our perturbative approach increases (and the uppper bound remains small and finite) for longer times as the driving force becomes smaller. \\ For instance, for $F \sim 0.001$, this solution remains valid till around $\tau \sim 100$ - quite long.
-It should be noted that the above calculations are for an upper bound (since we cannot concretely talk about the phase differences in every order) - therefore, the divergence point above bears no real meaning for the actual oscillator.
+It should be noted that the above calculation provides a strict upper bound (since there is no general expression for the phase differences in every order) - therefore, the divergence point bears no real meaning for the actual oscillator.
 However, the upper bound being small and finite before the divergence point does imply that the real answer must be small and finite as well.